Spectral properties of graphs associated to the Basilica group: Dynamics for the spectrum of

 \subsection{Characteristic Polynomials}

 Our approach to analyzing the Laplacian spectrum for $G_n$ relies on the decomposition of $G_n$ into a copy of $G_{n-1}$ and two copies of $G_{n-2}$ as in Figure~\ref{add}.

 The following elementary lemma relates the characteristic polynomials of matrices under a decomposition of this type.
-(This lemma is a classical type and is presumably well-known, though we do not know whether this specific formulation appears in the literature.)
+(This lemma is a classical type and is presumably well known, though we do not know whether this specific formulation appears in the literature.)
 It is written in terms of modifications of the Laplacian $L_n$ on certain subsets of $G_n$.
-For $Z\subset G_n$ let us write $L_n^Z$ for the operator given by~\eqref{eqn:defnofL_n} with domain $\mathbb{R}^{G_n\setminus\partial Z}$.
-The best-known case is $Z=\partial G_n$, giving the Dirichlet Laplacian.
-Of course when $Z$ is empty we have $L_n^Z=L_n$, which is the Neumann Laplacian.
+Consider a graph $G$ and a matrix $L$ indexed by the vertices of $G$ and such that the $jk$ entry is zero if there is no edge between the $j$ and $k$ vertices of $G$.
+For $Z\subset G$ let us write $L^Z$ for the matrix with domain $\mathbb{R}^{G\setminus Z}$ and boundary condition $f|_Z=0$.
+The best-known cases are when $L$ is the graph Laplacian: then if $Z=\partial G$ we see $L^Z$ is the Dirichlet Laplacian and when $Z$ is empty $L^Z$ is the Neumann Laplacian.
+Also note that the characteristic polynomial of $L^Z$ is simply that of the matrix obtained from $L$ by deleting the rows and columns corresponding to the set $Z$.

 \begin{lemma} Let $G$ be a finite graph, $u$ a fixed vertex, and $C(u)$ the set of simple cycles in $G$ containing $u$.
-Let $L$ the Laplacian matrix of $G$ (defined as in~\eqref{eqn:defnofL_n}) so the diagonal entry $d_j=\sum_k c_{jk}$ is the degree of the $j$ vertex and the off-diagonal entries are $-c_{jk}$.
+Suppose $L$ is a matrix indexed by the vertices of $G$ with diagonal entries $d_j$ and off-diagonal entries $-c_{jk}$ such that $c_{jk}=0$ unless the $j$ and $k$ vertices of the graph are connected by an edge.
 If $D(\cdot)$ denotes the operation of taking the characteristic polynomial then